omicron1100/luanti/doc/client_lua_api.md

     * Returns `true` on success, otherwise returns `nil`

 ### Settings
-An interface to read config files in the format of `minetest.conf`.
+An interface to read config files in the format of `luanti.conf`.

 It can be created via `Settings(filename)`.